dxlliv/planner/core/README.md

 ### Configuration

-You can make changes to your profile by editing `src/public/user/instagram/{username}`.
+You can update your profile by editing the file located at `src/public/user/instagram/{username}`.
 Update `planner.config.ts` accordingly.
 Read the [documentation](https://dxlliv.github.io/planner/docs/) for further information.

+### Interactive Planning

+You might like to plan your profile directly using a simple user interface.
+In that case, just upload the media and rearrange your grid as desired.

+Then export your changes as a zip file and overwrite the existing profile.